SAIDU-MANAGER/BABYSWISS/README.md

-Celebrating the release of BABYSWISS we’ve developed a revolutionary defi token that rewards holders in ALPACA TOKEN a great UTILITY TOKEN that you can stake and farm it.
+Celebrating the release of BABYSWISS we’ve developed a revolutionary defi token that rewards holders in ALPACA TOKEN a great UTILITY TOKEN that you can staked and farmed for the future.

- @BabySwiss proposes an innovative feature in its contract.
- DIVIDEND YIELD PAID IN ALPACA-TOKEN!
-With the auto-claim feature, simply hold @BabySwiss and you'll receive ALPACA-TOKEN automatically in your wallet.

- Hold @BabySwiss and get rewarded in ALPACA-TOKEN on every transaction!
+ Welcome to Baby Swiss🇨🇭from Switzerland, the land of wealth, luxury and Alps ⛰ this why we decided to give 10% on all transactions with $ALPACA 🦙 which is the token that got listed on binance this year, and can be staked and farmed for the future.

 SWISSNOMIC